Mumbai: Constable's family blows whistle on corruption within the ranks

-Wife, four-year-old sit on a hunger strike to protest against harassment of lower rank personnel and paid postings
+Wife, four-year-old sit on indefinite hunger strike at Azad Maidan to protest alleged harassment of lower rank personnel and corruption in the police department

 Samrudhi Patil looks famished but determined.
 The four-year-old and her mother, Yashashree, are the new face of pent-up anger and frustration in the police fraternity.
 The two began an indefinite hunger strike at Azad Maidan on Wednesday to protest alleged harassment of lower rank personnel and corruption in the police department.